Safavid Iran: Foreign trade and the Silk Road

 In the long term, however, the seaborne trade route was of less significance to the Persians than was the traditional Silk Road.
 Lack of investment in ship building and the navy provided the Europeans with the opportunity to monopolize this trading route.
 The land-borne trade would thus continue to provide the bulk of revenues to the Iranian state from transit taxes.
 The revenue came not so much from exports, as from the custom charges and transit dues levied on goods passing through the country.
-Shah Abbas was determined to greatly expand this trade, but faced the problem of having to deal with the Ottomans, who controlled the two most vital routes: the route across Arabia to the Mediterranean ports, and the route through Anatolia and Istanbul.
+Shah Abbas was determined to greatly expand this trade, but faced the problem of having to deal with the Ottomans, who controlled the two most vital routes: the route across Arabia to the Mediterranean ports, and the route through Anatolia and Constantinople.
 A third route was therefore devised which circumvented Ottoman territory.
 By travelling across the Caspian Sea to the north, they would reach Russia.
 And with the assistance of the Muscovy Company they could cross over to Moscow, reaching Europe via Poland.
 This trading route proved to be of vital importance, especially during times of war with the Ottomans.

 By the end of the 17th century, the Dutch had become dominant in the trade that went via the Persian Gulf, having won most trade agreements, and managed to strike deals before the English or French were able to.
 They particularly established monopoly of the spice and porcelain trade between the Far East and Iran.
 Protected by Dutch naval power, competition from Bengali silk and Sino-Japanese porcelain contributed to the decline of the Safavid economy during the late 17th century.